-To successfully bring a prospectus liability claim, a plaintiff has to show two different causation elements, loss causation (see question 9) and transaction causation.
-Transaction causation means the causation between the violation of the duty of care and the purchase of the securities.
-More specifically, a plaintiff has to show that he or she would not have bought the securities, or at least not at that price, had he or she known that the prospectus contained inaccurate or misleading information, or omitted information.
+To successfully bring a prospectus liability claim, a plaintiff must show two different causation elements: loss causation and transaction causation.
+Loss causation means that the alleged misconduct caused the damage, and transaction causation means the causation between the violation of the duty of care and the purchase of the securities.
+More specifically, a plaintiff must show that he or she would not have bought the securities, or at least not at that price, had he or she known that the prospectus contained inaccurate or misleading information, or omitted information.
 Proof of causation does not require strict proof (which is the applicable standard with respect to the other elements of a prospectus liability claim).
 Rather, the Swiss Supreme Court held that with respect to the causation requirement, a lesser standard of proof applies, namely that of preponderant probability.